ayishanazreen/Keyword-Finder/README.md

 <h1>Keyword Finder 🧐🔍</h1>

-A simple and efficient tool for finding specific keywords or phrases in a document or webpage, replacing the traditional Ctrl+F functionality.
+A simple and efficient tool for finding specific keywords or phrases in a document or webpage, replacing the Ctrl+F functionality.
 The Keyword Finder allows users to quickly search through content and highlights all occurrences of the given keyword or phrase.

 <h3>Features ⚡</h3>